 The following route is a figure of eight trip which visits some of the better parts of the system.
 Some kind souls have installed fixed aids where tackle might be required.
 As you will soon see, Goyden floods drastically, and its hydrology is complex.
-The BCRA have produced a publication which outlines the factors to be taken into consideration before committing to a trip.
+Graham Mollard has produced a publication which outlines the factors to be taken into consideration before committing to a trip.

 From the end of the entrance passage, bear right over a short boulder slope into the massive main chamber, with the sound of the river roaring beneath you.
 Make your way down the chaos of boulders to the river - a small sample of Berger-type caving!
 A few cascades then lead down into a somewhat less chaotic section.
 A chain hanging down the right wall marks the climb up to Gaskell's Passage, and the Church Pot entrance.
 The main passage then lowers before arriving at a T-Junction.
 To the right, the river disappears into a sump after a few metres - to the left leads into the Labyrinth Passage.

 Follow Labyrinth Passage past two junctions on the left, and then a low one on the right (you will soon emerge from the latter).
 Keeping left at the next obvious junction leads to Five Ways Chamber - a low chamber with a number of passages leading off.
 Take the second on the left (it normally has a small stream), and follow it uphill to the Ten Foot Climb - equipped with a very smart aluminium ladder.
 This immediately leads into the very impressive Cap Tunnel.
 Have a quick look upstream to the left - it divides into two, with the small passage on the right being Cap Left Crawl leading back to the entrance.